iansinnott/iansinnott.github.io/source/_posts/2014-07-08-using-emoji-in-excerpts-on-github-pages.md

 {{ "{{ post.content | truncatewords: site.excerpt_length "}}}}
 ```

 This is the approach I took because it feels cleaner to me, but use whatever works for you.
-That's all, hope this helps :sunglasses:
+That's all, hope this helps 😎